Creating an Exchange Marketplace listing

 - Have a custom domain registered with your online store and include this in the sale.

-- Let buyers know all other assets you're including.
+- Let customers know all other assets you're including.
 This can be social media accounts, product photos, personal support after the sale etc.

 - Upload quality photos to your listing.
 A screenshot of your online store is great, but uploading additional screenshots is even better.

 Featured businesses are updated each day to display new high-quality listings.
-Exchange also sends a weekly email promoting a handful of curated listings that we believe will appeal to what people looking to buy businesses are currently searching for.
-We do not currently have the option to pay to have your listing promoted, getting featured is free.
+Exchange also sends a weekly email promoting a handful of curated business listings that people are currently searching.
+Exchange doesn't currently have the option to pay to have your listing promoted, getting featured is free.

 Making sales while your business is listed